interledgerjs/ilp/README.md

 #### The ILP module includes:

 * [Simple Payment Setup Protocol (SPSP)](#simple-payment-setup-protocol-spsp), a higher level interface for sending ILP payments, which requires the receiver to have an SPSP server.
-* [Interledger Dynamic Configuration Protocol (ILDCP)](#dynamic-configuration-protocol), a protocol for exchanging configuration between nodes.
+* [Interledger Dynamic Configuration Protocol (ILDCP)](#interledger-dynamic-configuration-protocol-ildcp), a protocol for exchanging configuration between nodes.
 * [STREAM](#stream), the recommended Transport Protocol to use for most Interledger applications.
 * [createLogger](#create-logger), a function to create a name spaced logger.
+* [createMiddleware](#create-middleware), a function to create server middleware for an SPSP receiver.
-* [getPlugin](#get-plugin), a function to get an ILP plugin from the environment or testnet.
+* [createPlugin](#create-plugin), a function to get an ILP plugin from the environment or testnet.
+* [createServer](#create-server), a function to create a STREAM server listening for new incoming connections.
+* [pay](#pay), a function to make a STREAM payment to either a Payment Pointer or an ILP Address using appropriate shared secret.

 ## Installation